RickStrahl/DocumentationMonster-Documentation/FAQ/Backup-Your-Projects.md

 Documentation Monster automatically backs up your project when you start the application or open or create a project By default it keeps the last 5 rolling backups in the `%documents%\Documentation Monster\Backups\<yourProject>\Automatic` folder.
 The number of automatic backups is configurable via the **Automatic Backup Count** configuration setting.

 > ##### @icon-warning Backup Size
 > Backups on large projects tend to be sizable as they duplicate your entire project.
-So you want to weigh diskspace usage vs the number of backups you want to keep around carefully especially on larger projects.
+So you want to weigh disk space usage vs the number of backups you want to keep around carefully especially on larger projects.

 Automatic backups are meant for emergency failures in case you save content that you didn't mean to and you need to roll back the immediate copy.
 Because content is backed up in full, you can retrieve individual files or the entire project.